nitinriaan/US-Accidents-Analysis/README.md

-# US-Accidents-Analysis
-Here is a draft GitHub README for a project titled "US Accidents Analysis" involving exploratory data analysis on a dataset from Kaggle:

 # US Accidents Analysis

 This project conducts an exploratory data analysis on the US Accidents dataset from Kaggle.
-The dataset contains accident records in the US from February 2016 to December 2021.
+The dataset contains accident records in the US from February 2016 to March 2023.

 ## Data